 Beyond the public sector, the scientific community can work to maximise the value of information.
 Transparent sharing of data has been crucial in effectively curbing the spread of COVID-19.
 We currently gather gargantuan amounts of data on climate globally, but it’s not necessarily being used to its potential.
 This year has undoubtedly inspired scientific cooperation.
 We must utilise this further and reinvigorate global collaboration of the access to, as well as the analysis of climate data across international boundaries.

 We must also embrace the role of machine learning and AI to enhance our capabilities in analysing these vast data pools.
 A recent paper in The Lancet discusses the importance of AI in identifying how currently available drugs can be used to treat COVID-19.
 Those seeking solutions to climate issues should take note.

 Finally, the pandemic has shown the need to build resilience into business.
 Organisations cannot afford to wait for the impact of future crises to act.
 It’s imperative—in order to protect the economy, people, and the planet—that businesses proactively become climate-literate in the way they have swiftly got to grips with the science of the pandemic.
-Regulations on are helping here, encouraging closer inspection of links between climate and economy.
+Regulations on climate related financial disclosure are helping here, encouraging closer inspection of links between climate and economy.